José Belman

 José Francisco Belman González (born 16 June 1971) is a Spanish former professional footballer who played as a goalkeeper.
-He is the current goalkeeping coach of Brazilian club Red Bull Bragantino.

 Playing career

 Belman was born in Málaga, Andalusia.
 After playing in his early years with former denominations of Málaga CF he went on to represent Real Balompédica Linense, Real Zaragoza (with a stint in its B team), Real Valladolid, Hércules CF and C.D.
 Nacional.
-He was mostly used as a backup; for example, 30 of his 38 games with his last club came in his first season, when he helped the Madeirans promote to the Portuguese Primeira Liga.
+He was mostly used as a backup; for example, 30 of his 38 games with his last club came in his first season, when he helped the Madeirans to promote to the Portuguese Primeira Liga.

 Belman's best input in La Liga consisted of 11 appearances with Zaragoza in 1995–96, where he conceded 16 goals.
 He also featured in two UEFA Cup Winners' Cup matches in that campaign with the Aragonese, the 2–1 quarter-final aggregate loss against fellow Spaniards Deportivo de La Coruña.